nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 > As a result, SmartGit's AI commenting feature is disabled by default.

 ## Selecting between AI Models
+By default, SmartGit will use the public GitHub LLM when AI commenting is enabled.
-If you have [configured](../Integration/AI.md) multiple AI Models, use the **Down** arrow between the **AI** button and the Hamburger Menu on the **Commit View**, to select which LLM that SmartGit will use for AI features.
+If you have [configured](../Integrations/AI.md) addititional AI Models, use the **Down** arrow between the **AI** button and the Hamburger Menu (☰) on the **Commit View**, to select the LLM that SmartGit will use for AI features.

-SmartGit offers optional integration with AI services to enhance its functionality.
-All AI-based features are disabled by default, ensuring no data is shared without user consent.
-Users must **opt-in** and configure these services explicitly.

-> A key objective of this initiative is to empower users with full control over how large language
-> models (LLMs) interact with their code versioning.
-You have the freedom to make informed
-> decisions about which parts of your codebase can be used alongside specific LLM or AI services
-> that you trust and have access to.

-The AI features in SmartGit do not operate through an AI Assistant like ChatGPT.
-Instead, SmartGit directly interacts with AI models using their APIs.
-An API account will be required to use these services.

 ## Commit Message Generation